rblopes/generator-phaser-plus/README.md

 #### Adding the background to the Title scene

-After adding our first media assets, we can start adding the elements of our Title scene.
+After adding your first media assets, you can start adding the elements of our Title scene.
 Let's start with the background.
 Inside the `create()` method body, type the following code block and save the module.

 ```js
 //  Save the center point coordinates for later reference.